huangli712/ACFlow/docs/src/theory/nac.md

     The NevanAC solver is experimental.
 Please use it at your own risk.

+!!! info

+    This page is written by Dr. Shuang Liang.

 ## Nevanlinna interpolation

 It is well known that the retarded Green's function, denoted as ``G^{R}(\omega + i0^{+})``, and the Matsubara Green's function, denoted as ``G(i\omega_n)``, can both be consistently represented as ``G(z)``, where ``z \in \mathbb{C} \backslash \mathbb{R}``.
 The Nevanlinna analytical continuation (NAC) method utilizes the fact that the negative fermionic Green's function, denoted as ``f(z) = -G(z)``, belongs to the class of Nevanlinna functions.
 By applying the invertible M``\ddot{\text{o}}``bius transform ``h(z) = (z-i)/(z+i)`` to the function value of ``f(z)``, the Nevanlinna function is mapped in a one-to-one fashion to a contractive function ``\theta(z) = h[f(z)]``.
 This contractive function ``\theta(z)`` can be expressed in the form of a continued fraction expansion, and an iterative algorithm can be constructed accordingly.
 The recursion relation between two steps $\theta_j(z)$ and $\theta_{j+1}(z)$ is given by: